Picovoice/rhino/binding/rust/README.md

     .init().expect("Unable to create Rhino");
 ```

 When initialized, the valid sample rate is given by `sample_rate()`.
 Expected frame length (number of audio samples in an input array) is given by `frame_length()`.
 The engine accepts 16-bit linearly-encoded PCM and operates on single-channel audio.

-To feed audio into Rhino, use the `process` function in your capture loop.
+To feed audio into Rhino, use the `process` function in your capture loop:
 ```rust
 fn next_audio_frame() -> Vec<i16> {
     // get audio frame